 Learn more about the Office of Student Involvement.

 The mission of the Multicultural Student Affairs Office (MSA) is to enhance and improve the quality of the college experience for students of color.
 Furthermore, MSA seeks to collaboratively educate, empower and engage the campus community on the multicultural experience.
 We achieve this through providing leadership to multicultural students organizations to ensure relevant cultural programming is present campus wide, partnering with various campus constituents to weave the experiences of multicultural students into the fabric of the institution and serve as an additional support system to the overall growth, development and success of our students.

 Visit Multicultural Student Affairs.

-Residential Life provides programming and support to the nearly 1400 students living in university housing facilities--in fact, students who live with Residential Life on average earn a half grade higher GPA than students who don't.
-With two halls and an apartment complex, students have a choice in their on-campus living community and are right in the heart of campus.
+Residential Life provides programming and support to the over 1600 students living in university housing facilities--in fact, students who live with Residential Life on average earn a half grade higher GPA than students who don't.
+With two halls and two apartment complexes, students have a choice in their on-campus living community and are in the heart of campus life.